matuskalas/carpentrycon-2020/slides.md

 [MK drafts this, 2 minutes]

-- if you're asking you are :)
+- if you're asking you probably are :)

 - work of a helper

+- preparation as a helper (recommended but most of the time (would have) worked also without)

+- how the exercises worked, alone, questions, sharing screen

 - what I got out of it (incl learning & fun)

-- if without an extra screen, i wouldn't have been able to follow hackMD, and chat also not so much - but would still work without those
+- if without an extra screen (recommended but not mandatory), i wouldn't have been able to follow hackMD, and chat also not so much - but would still work without those

+- improvements: how to use screens (for learners), ...

 ---